funnicus/reaktor-preassignment/README.md

 ### `convertStatusToJSON.js`

 We will convert the status.real file into JSON with the function in this file.
-Can be found on the root folder.
+Can be found in the root folder.

 ### `Packages.js`

 Listing of the Packages is done on this file.
+Can be found in "/client/src/components/package".

+### `PackageInfo.js`

-Can be found on "client/src/components/package".
+Information of each package is displayed with this component.
+Can be found in "/client/src/components/package".

+### `server.js`

+Sends the JSON formatted data we parsed from "status.real" to the React client.
+Can be found in the root folder.